List of Red Dead Redemption 2 characters: Hosea Matthews

 Hosea Matthews (Curzon Dobell) is the co-founder and second-in-command of the Van der Linde gang.
 Hosea first met Dutch about 20 years before the events of the game when they tried to rob each other on the road to Chicago.
 They quickly became friends, committing crimes and building a gang together.
-Valued for his wisdom, Hosea regularly advises Dutch as the two share similar ideals.
+Valued for his wisdom, along with his skill as a con artist, Hosea regularly advises Dutch as the two share similar ideals.
+Hosea married a woman named Bessie and attempted to leave the life of crime with her, but drifted back into it.
+When she died, he was devastated and drank heavily for a year.
 When the gang's focus changed from helping others to being focused on its survival in violent ways, Hosea began to feel disillusioned with the group but remained a loyal member.
 By the events of the game in 1899, Hosea is Dutch's most senior lieutenant, often voicing his disapproval of Dutch's methods and preferring to rob peacefully.
 Hosea barters with Catherine Braithwaite in an attempt to double-cross her and is later present when the gang attacks her manor to save Jack.
 At a party at the mayor's residence, Hosea discovers two lucrative leads; one is a bank robbery in Saint Denis, which he convinces Dutch to do.
-Hosea successfully distracts law enforcement but is captured and killed by Agent Milton in front of the bank.
+Hosea successfully distracts law enforcement but is captured and fatally shot in the chest by Agent Milton in front of the bank.

 Dobell worked on the game generally around twice a month for four years.
 He familiarized himself with the original game about six months into production.
 Dobell did not take specific information from other media or characters for Hosea, though he used his own acting experience as basis for portraying Hosea's conman theatrics.
 He found that Hosea was more "reflective" than characters such as Arthur.
 Dobell felt that Hosea's death left Dutch "exposed", and ultimately led to the gang's demise.

 Game Informer staff considered Hosea "most interesting when the cracks in his sweet facade show", such as when he mocks Catherine Braithwaite or pulls a pistol on Bill.
 They felt that Hosea's death signaled the gang's demise.